dash1291/dash1291.github.io/content/blog/interactive-soundscape-on-web/index.md

   <source src="newgrab.mp4" type="video/mp4">
 </video>

-This is a snapshot of what lives on \[the site](https://futurelanding.serendipityartsvirtual.com/abhinaykhoparzi)(and ask some of your friends to do it as well).
+This is a snapshot of what lives on [the site](https://futurelanding.serendipityartsvirtual.com/abhinaykhoparzi).
 Please feel free to load it in your browser (ideally desktop), put on your headphones, move around, listen and ask some of your friends to do it as well.
-Also, check out the works of other artists.
+Also, check out the works of the other artists.